kenanpulak/AndroidBasicTwitter/README.md

 * [x] Required: User can click on the profile image in any tweet to see another user's profile.
 * [x] Required: User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
 * [x] Required: Profile view should include that user's timeline
+* [x] Required: User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")
 * [x] Optional: Implement tabs in a gingerbread-compatible approach

-Incomplete User Stories (v2):

-* [x] Required: User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")

 # Walkthrough of all user stories: